rgatti/myretail_product_service/README.md

 Below is a high-level overview of the architecture.
 ![architecture](https://raw.githubusercontent.com/rgatti/myretail_product_service/master/doc/architecture0.png)

 In Vert.x, `Verticle`s are used to isolate responsibility.
 A `Launcher` class configures the runtime environment and deploys the three verticles.
-The `ServiceVerticle` is deployed a standard verticle while `ProductVerticle` and `PriceVerticle` are deployed as workers.
+The `ServiceVerticle` is deployed as a standard verticle while `ProductVerticle` and `PriceVerticle` are deployed as workers.
 Worker verticles are background processes with separate thread isolation and resource limits.
 A single instance of each verticle is spawned.

 The `ServiceVertice` is the entry point for the entire service.
 It interacts with the two worker verticles across the Vert.x event bus.
 The event bus provides an efficient method of interprocess communication.